thatkidfr/RadiumBot/README.md

 Especially if you don't want to get caught: ONLY USE THIS ENGINE A FEW MOVES PER GAME - particularly when you are wasting time and not sure what to play.
 The goal is to boost elo by a significant amount, not blatantly cheat and get banned.
 DO NOT play "robotic" moves that are obviously not human.

 This overlay is targeted towards more advanced chess players, particularly around 1300-1500 and up.
-Beginners may be more tempted to blatantly cheat with it mroe often and get banned.
+Beginners may be more tempted to blatantly cheat with it more often and get banned.

+## Error Logs
+ - *Premove played - try manual reset*: This happens if a premove is played and the auto-restore fails.
+Try using the reset fen keybind - THIS DOES NOT GARENTEE THE ENGINE WILL STOP BUGGING OUT
+ - *Auto-restore success*: This happens if a premove is played and the auto-restore is successful.
+No further action is needed, but proceed with caution.
+The engine may still bug out.
+ - *Cache not found - please wait*: This happens if the cache for the top engine move is gone.
+No further action needed, simply wait for the engine move to appear.
+ - *Restoration Failed*: The position was unsuccessfully restored after manually resetting fen.
+You will have to finish the rest of the game without the bot.
+ - *Restoration Success - moves may be inaccurate*: The position was successfully restored after a manual reset.
+PROCEED WITH CAUTION - HIGH CHANCE BOT MAY BUG OUT.